What is the Weather Like in Guatemala?

 Temperature-wise, Guatemala is very predictable.
 The coasts are hot all year, while the highlands feature cold nights and strong daytime sun.
 As is typical in Central America, elevation, and not the season, is what determines how steamy things get.
 For example, the Mayan ceremonial site at Tikal, at 400 feet, hovers in the 80s year round, while Guatemala City and Antigua, at some 5,000 feet, enjoy temperatures in the 70s.

-Average monthly temperatures (°F) and rainfall (inches) for select locations in Guatemala are shown below.
+Average monthly temperatures (°F) and rainfall (inches) in Guatemala City is shown below.

 Source: World Weather Online.